DIY Paper Fringe Garland

 When it comes to crafting, I’m a pretty low-tech gal but this fringe cutter is one gadget I’m excited to add to my repertoire.
 It automatically transforms tissue paper, mylar, and craft paper into fringe that can be used for garlands, tassels, and any range of party decor.
 These garlands are about as simple as it gets.
 Here’s what you’ll need.

-2. When you're ready to make your garland, adjust the cutter to the length of fringe you want to make.
+1. When you’re ready to make your garland, adjust the cutter to the length of fringe you want to make.
 You can make fringe as long as 8 inches with this tool.
 I used 5 inch fringe for my longer chevron garland and 2 inch fringe for the shorter blue garland.
+If you don’t have a fringe cutter, you can also use a pair of fringe scissors.

 2. Take a piece of tissue paper and fold it in half horizontally and fold it again vertically.
 Place the tissue paper in the fringe cutter, lining it up according to the directions on the package and press down the lever to cut the fringe.
 Be sure to use your other hand to hold down the clear cover and prevent the tissue paper from moving underneath it while you cut the fringe.